davber/clj-clos/README.md

 ### Succinct version

-To avoid having to supply the multi-function,  current dispatch value and formal parameter in the invocation `call-next-method`, one can use the `defmethod*` macro which yields a form very similar to CLOS:
+To avoid having to supply the multi-function,  current dispatch value and formal parameter in the invocation of `call-next-method`, one can use the `defmethod*` macro which yields a form very similar to CLOS:

 ```clojure